Red Wheat Agronomy & Varieties

 Red Wheat needs a firm seed bed which means min-till or direct drilling are ideal.

-Typically 150 - 200 kg/ha depending on sowing date and TGW.
-Red wheats produce a small berry - the TGW can be as low as 30gm
+Typical target plant population is around 300 - 350 plants per sq. metre, which calculates to a sowing rate of 150 - 200 kg/ha depending on sowing date and TGW.
+Note: Red wheats produce a small berry - the TGW can be as low as 30gm

 March through April.
 The highest and most consistent yields have come from late March sowings.
 April sowings are common